BjornDCode/analytics/README.md

-# Auth
+# Analytics

-This project is an example of how to make a session-based authentication system using Node & React.
+This project is an example app using Node and React.

 ## Backend